Diaspora Yeshiva Band: History

 The Diaspora Yeshiva Band staged its first concert at the Beit Ha'Am hall in the Nachlaot neighborhood of Jerusalem during Hanukkah 1975.
 After that, the band became well known for its weekly Saturday-night concerts held in a room adjacent to David's Tomb (located in the same courtyard as the yeshiva) on Mount Zion.
-These concerts attracted secular American, British, and French youth; yeshiva and seminary students; and Israeli soldiers.
+These concerts attracted secular American, British, and French youth; yeshiva and seminary students; tourists, and Israeli soldiers.
 Band members continued to perform with the group even after they had married and begun studying in kollel.

 The band released its first album in 1976.
-In 1977 it was invited to compete in the Hasidic Song Festival, an Israeli competition that ran from 1969 to 1984 and that was broadcast on national television.
-Diaspora was the first yeshiva band to perform at the largely secular music event, and won first prize for its song "Hu Yiftach Libeinu" (He will open our hearts).
+In 1977 they were invited to compete in the Chassidic Song Festival, an Israeli competition that ran from 1969 to 1984 and broadcast on national television.
+Diaspora Yeshiva Band was the first yeshiva band to perform at the largely secular music event, and won first prize for its song "Hu Yiftach Libeinu" (He will open our hearts).
 Interviews in the general media followed, increasing name recognition and visitors to the Saturday-night concerts.
-The band was invited back for the 1978 Hasidic Song Festival, and won first prize for its song "Malchutcha" (Your sovereignty).
+The band was invited back for the 1978 Chassidic Song Festival, and won first prize again for its entry "Malchutcha" (Your sovereignty).

 The band embarked on its first North American concert tour in 1979, visiting 26 cities.
 It went on to tour the U.S., Canada, Europe, and South Africa on five additional tours.
 The band was highly popular on college campuses in the early to mid-1980s.

 In the 1980s, Lynyrd Skynyrd drummer Artimus Pyle came to study in the Diaspora Yeshiva for several years.
-He played with the band and bequeathed his drum set to the yeshiva.
-In 1987 the Diaspora Yeshiva Band performed and was interviewed on MTV's Musical Passport series, Rock Israel, as part of the coverage of the visit of Tom Petty and the Heartbreakers to Israel and Egypt.
+He played with a later band and bequeathed his drum set to the yeshiva.
+In 1987 the Diaspora Yeshiva Band performed and were interviewed on MTV's Musical Passport series, Rock Israel, as part of the coverage of the visit of Tom Petty and the Heartbreakers to Israel and Egypt.
 Band leader Avraham Rosenblum was filmed accompanying Tom Petty, Benmont Tench, and Roger McGuinn at the Western Wall.

 The Diaspora Yeshiva Band released a total of six albums.
-It disbanded in 1983 as its members began pursuing both solo careers and careers in Torah learning and outreach.
+They disbanded in 1983 as its members began pursuing both solo careers and careers in Torah learning and outreach.